 For NYHA class III or IV, activity restriction and possibly bed rest after 20 wk

 Most other usual treatments for heart failure and arrhythmias

 Frequent prenatal visits, ample rest, avoidance of excessive weight gain and stress, and treatment of anemia are required.
 An anesthesiologist familiar with heart disorders in pregnancy should attend the labor and ideally should be consulted prenatally.
 During labor, pain and anxiety are treated aggressively to minimize tachycardia.
 Women are closely monitored immediately postpartum and are followed for several weeks postpartum by a cardiologist.

 Before women with NYHA class III or IV status conceive, the disorder should be optimally treated medically and, if indicated (eg, if due to a valvular heart disorder), treated surgically.
 Women with class III or IV heart failure or another high-risk disorders (listed above) may be advised to obtain an early therapeutic abortion.

-Some women with a heart disorder and poor cardiac function require digoxin 0.25 mg po once/day plus bed rest, beginning at 20 wk.
+Some women with a heart disorder and poor cardiac function require digoxin 0.25 mg po once/day plus bed rest or limited activity, beginning at 20 wk.
 Cardiac glycosides (eg, digoxin, digitoxin) cross the placenta, but neonates (and children) are relatively resistant to their toxicity.
 ACE inhibitors and ARBs are contraindicated because they may cause fetal renal damage.
 Aldosterone antagonists (spironolactone, eplerenone) should be avoided because they may cause feminization of a male fetus.
 Other treatments for heart failure (eg, nonthiazide diuretics, nitrates, inotropes) may be continued during pregnancy depending on disease severity and fetal risk, as determined by a cardiologist and a perinatologist.